hladek/world/README.md

 1. Read the game state (from the `void* state`) pointer.
 1. Examine the pressed key.
 If the `key` variable is non-zero, a key was pressed.
 According to the pressed key, modify the game state.
 1. Draw the game state.
 In the beginning of the step function the screen is empty.
-1. Returning non/zero value ends the game loop.
+1. Returning non-zero value ends the game loop.

-At the start the step() is called with zero `key` argument.
+At the start the `step()` is called with zero `key` argument.

 Mapping of values to pressed keys can be read from file [termbox.h](https://github.com/nsf/termbox/blob/master/src/termbox.h).